List of Future GPX Cyber Formula characters: Drivers

 Born on August 8, 1993, his blood type is O. His special skill is cooking (piroshki is his specialty), and his hobby is darts.
 He has a cat named Josephine.

 He lost his left eye and left arm in an F1 racing accident, but returned as a racer with prosthetic parts.
 Because of this debt of gratitude, he helped Smith at Missing Link in his nefarious scheme to target Asurada in a crash disguised as an accident, but he failed at every attempt.
 After a match race with Osamu Sugō, he reforms and devotes himself to racing.
-Although his car Missionel has no outstanding new technology, inferior engine power, and is outperformed by other top teams, Bootsvorz frequently finishes in the top positions, such as 4th place in the ranking at the 16th edition of the championship.
+Although his car Missionel has no outstanding new technology, inferior engine power, and is outperformed by other top teams, Boutsvorsz frequently finishes in the top positions, such as 4th place in the ranking at the 16th edition of the championship.
 He has always finished on the podium at least once every year, and in the 10th round of the 12th tournament (ZERO episode 1) in his home country of Russia, he took his first Grand Prix victory.
 Although he is the oldest driver in CF and a veteran, he is still only 29 years old at the time of the 17th tournament, and he has declared that he will drive until he is 40 years old (in 2033).
 He moved to Sugo from the 18th tournament onward.
 His nicknames include "Dokuganryū" and "Oxidized Silver."

 At first, he had an eerie air about him, but since he and Smith parted ways, he has shown a calm presence as a veteran.
-In ZERO, he defends Hayato against Gudelhian's criticism of him by explaining that racing is always dangerous.
+In ZERO, he defends Hayato against Guderian's criticism of him by explaining that racing is always dangerous.
 In SAGA, however, his cyborg parts were replaced with the latest technology, and his appearance has been changed to look more natural.

 He has been friends with Osamu and Claire since their F1 days, and at the end of SIN, he and Claire are wearing Schumacher sunglasses and teasing Osamu.
 He and Osamu have celebrated each other's birthdays across dates, as their birthdays are only one day apart.
 When drunk, he does a Cossack dance.

 He is named after Thierry Boutsen, an F1 driver at the time.